phoeniX-Digital-Design/.github/profile/README.md

 ## Projects
 <div align="justify">

+Our current projects are centered around microprocessor design, specifically focusing on the implementation of the open Instruction Set Architecture, RISC-V, from RTL to physical design and layout.
+You can search through repositories and see our related projects in the mentioned fields.

 We actively maintain and update our projects to ensure their quality, reliability, and compatibility with the latest advancements in the field.
 Contributions and collaborations from the open-source community are highly encouraged and welcomed.
 </div>